ChronicDiseaseEpi/comorbidity_correlation_public/README.md

 # comorbidity_correlation_public
-Code, aggregate level data and outputs for comorbidity correlation.
+Code, aggregate level data and outputs for "Correlations between comorbidities in trials and the community: an individual-level participant data meta-analysis"

-If you have any issues with the code or dependent files please raise an issue and we will do our best to rectify the problem as soon as we can.
+If you have any issues with the code or dependent files please raise an issue and we will do our best to rectify the problem as soon as possible.

-The scripts folder contains all the code to simulate community IPD, age restrict the simulated IPD, run models, join all the trial models and compare with the community.

 We do not directly provide the model fits for the trials or community (too big) but instead provide data frames of the cleaned final model outputs.